What Is Neurosurgery?

 Neurosurgery is done by neurosurgeons who train and specialize in this unique kind of surgery.
 A neurosurgeon must graduate from an accredited medical school then complete one year of surgical internship in neurosurgery.
 After that first year, they must complete a seven-year residency program in neurosurgery.

 What Is a Neurosurgeon?
-What do they do?
+What does a Neurosurgeon do?

 A physician who specializes in neurosurgery.
 Neurosurgeons are not just brain surgeons, they are medically trained neurosurgical specialists who help patients suffering from back and neck pain as well as a host of other illnesses ranging from trigeminal neuralgia to head injury and Parkinson's disease.
 Dependent upon the nature of the injury or disease a neurological surgeon may provide surgical and/or non-surgical care.